PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 ## 1. Enable INT8 MKLDNN quantization
 * #### Prepare the quantization warmup data

-&emsp;For the INT8 quantization , we should run several iterations of FP32 inference to calculate the quantization scales for each layers' inputs and outputs.
+For the INT8 quantization , we should firstly  run several iterations of FP32 inference to calculate the quantization scales for each layers' inputs and outputs.
 FP32 running process will be executed with analysis predictor.
 This warmup run data is prepared for this running process.

 ```cpp
 std::vector<std::vector<PaddleTensor>> input_slots_all;